 Once again, open Task Manager and go to the Processes tab.

-This process will reboot Windows Explorer to clear up any problems with its memory or cached files that might have been causing the issue.
+This process will restart Windows Explorer to clear up any problems with its memory or cached files that might have been causing the issue.

 Microsoft has admitted in the past that the thumbnails cache relating to files and folders can cause the “File is Open In Another Program” error, so tackling the thumbnails cache can help resolve the error.